Relationships in Cube Alchemy

 Cardinality

-• You should understand your data's natural cardinality to avoid unexpected results in your aggregations (e.g., due to row duplication).
+Understanding the natural cardinality of the data helps avoid unexpected results in aggregations (e.g., due to row duplication).

 Fact and Dimension Tables

-• Dimension tables: Provide descriptive context through attributes that answer the "who, what, where, when, why, and how" questions about your data (customers, products, locations, time periods).
+Dimension tables: Provide descriptive context through attributes that answer the "who, what, where, when, why, and how" questions about the data (customers, products, locations, time periods).

-Please bear in mind that Cube Alchemy's approach is flexible regarding relationships between your data rather than enforcing a specific modeling paradigm:
+Note that Cube Alchemy is flexible regarding relationships between data rather than enforcing a specific modeling paradigm:

-• Every single column provided in the DataFrames you use to define a Hypercube will be available as a dimension, and can also be used to create metrics and filters.
+Every column provided in the DataFrames used to define a Hypercube is available as a dimension and can also be used to create metrics and filters.

-• The framework is design-agnostic.
-It's up to you as the analyst to define which tables serve as Facts or Dimensions in your specific context.
+The framework is design-agnostic.
+The analyst defines which tables serve as facts or dimensions in a given context.

 Visualization

-When setting up your hypercube, it's a good idea to inspect the relationship graph to confirm how tables connect and where composite keys have been introduced.
+When setting up a hypercube, it can be useful to inspect the relationship graph to confirm how tables connect and where composite keys have been introduced.

 # Default view shows renamed columns (column_name <table_name>)